 Singles - From lowest to highest, cards are ranked as: 3-4-5-6-7-8-9-10-J-Q-K-A-2.
 Cards with the same face values are ranked by suit, from low to high: C-S-H-D. Examples: 7H beats 3H.
 10H beats 10C.
 2D beats all cards.

 Pairs are two cards with the same face value.
 Pairs are ranked by face value.
 Two pairs of the same face value are ranked by the highest singles of the pairs.
 Examples: 10H-10D beats 5S-5C.
 3D-3C beats 3H-3S.
 2D-2* beats all other pairs.

 Three-of-a-kinds are three cards with the same face value and are ranked by face value.

 5-combinations - these are listed below, in increasing rank.

 Straight - are 5 cards with consecutive face values.
 Straights are ranked by the highest single in each straight.
-Wrap-arounds are not allowed.
-Examples: 3*4*5*6*7C is the lowest straight.
-1*2*3*4*5 and J*K*A*2*3 are not straights.
+Wrap-arounds (A*2*3*4*5, 2*3*4*5*6) are allowed.
+Example: 3*4*5*6*7C is the lowest straight.
+Note that when using wrap-arounds, A and 2 are still considered high cards.

 Straight flush - are 5 cards that is both a straight and a flush.
 Straight flushes are ranked the by the highest single in each straight flush.